jancipar/US-China-relations/README.md

 _Figure: created by us.
 Topic modelling applied to all articles from 2009 to 2021._

-Several topics appeared in all or most of the topic modellings:
+__Several key topics__ appeared in all or most of the topic modellings:
 - Russia-related security issues
 - Finance and economy, mainly USA's
 - Climate change